-(18) “Industrial process heat” shall be defined as a process or manufacturing equipment for which sustained temperatures typically in excess of three hundred fifty degrees Fahrenheit are required and demonstrably not achievable with commercial electric equipment.
+(21) “Industrial process heat” shall be defined as a process or manufacturing equipment for which sustained temperatures typically in excess of three hundred fifty degrees Fahrenheit are required and demonstrably not achievable with commercial electric equipment.

-(19) “Low Power Level 2 EV Charging Receptacle” means a 208/240-volt 20 ampere minimum branch circuit and a receptacle for use by an EV driver to charge their electric vehicle or hybrid electric vehicle.
+(22) “Low Power Level 2 Electric Vehicle Charging Receptacle” means a parking space that is served by a complete electric circuit with the following requirements:

+(i) A minimum of 4.1 kVa (208/240 volt20 ampere) capacity wiring.

+(ii) A receptacle labeled “Electric Vehicle Outlet” or electric vehicle supply equipment located within three (3) feet of the parking space.
+If EVSE is provided the minimum capacity of the EVSE shall be 16-ampere.

+(iii) Conduit oversized to accommodate future level 2 EV Ready (208/240 volt, 40-ampere) at each parking space.

-(20) “Mixed-fuel” means a building or unit in a building that is plumbed for the use of natural gas or propane as fuel for space heating, water heating, cooking or clothes drying appliances or has gas plumbing connected to a gas meter or propane tank.
+(23) “Mixed-fuel” means a building or unit in a building that is plumbed for the use of natural gas or propane as fuel for space heating, water heating, cooking or clothes drying appliances or has gas plumbing within a building or within the property lines of the premises connected to a gas meter or propane tank.

-(21) "Modified parking lot" shall be those for which paving material and curbing is removed.
+(24) "Modified parking lot" shall be those for which paving material and curbing is removed.